 Soon, the opinion that garbage collector is an ultimate solution in objects management was verified.
 Three years after first version of Java (1995), in JDK 1.2, weak references have been introduced.
-Why?
 It turned out, that in many cases a programmer forgot to nullify all references to an object destined to deletion, or one simply was not aware of some references created by a data structure.
-To decrease the number of such errors the notion of weak reference was proposed [Wikipedia 2013c] hoping that it will mitigate the memory leakage problem.
+To decrease the number of such errors the notion of weak reference was proposed.
+[Wikipedia 2013c].
 A developer can declare variable as weak reference.
 Weak references do not change reference counter in cPython [Wikipedia 2013a], and garbage collection algorithm does not take them into account in Java.
 If there are no strong references to object it is considered for collection.
 Even if there are some weak references to it.